Close

 NENS09 – 2014 is the National Guidelines for the Selection, Use and Maintenance of Personal Protective Equipment for Electrical Arc Hazards.

-The NENS09 - 2014 Guidelines set out a step-by-step process that can be used to accurately assess as to whether PPE is required.
+The NENS09 - 2014 Guidelines set out a step-by-step process that can be used to accurately assess whether PPE is required.

 1. Understand what the hazard is.